Trump administration sues Bolton over book dispute - Local News 8

 Bolton’s book has already shipped to warehouses ahead of its scheduled release.
 He has taped an interview with ABC slated to air Sunday.
 And a source close to him says he is intent on publishing the book as scheduled Tuesday, meaning he expects to deal with any ramifications from the administration in the aftermath, not before.

+Bolton’s publisher, Simon & Schuster, said in a statement Tuesday that the lawsuit “is nothing more than the latest in a long running series of efforts by the Administration to quash publication of a book it deems unflattering to the President.”

+“Ambassador Bolton has worked in full cooperation with the NSC in its pre-publication review to address its concerns and Simon & Schuster fully supports his First Amendment right to tell the story of his time in the White House to the American public,” the statement said.

-CNN has reached out to an attorney for Bolton for comment.
-In a letter sent to the NSC’s legal adviser last week, Chuck Cooper, Bolton’s attorney, accused the White House of seeking to block the book for “purely political reasons,” adding that “as a practical matter, (it) comes too late.”
+In a letter sent to the NSC’s legal adviser last week, Cooper accused the White House of seeking to block the book for “purely political reasons,” adding that “as a practical matter, (it) comes too late.”

 An exhaustive back-and-forth between Bolton, his lawyer and the White House over the prepublication review process is detailed in the suit.
 Bolton, who left the White House in September, submitted his original draft late last year to the White House for the vetting process, and was told shortly after by a senior NSC official that it contained significant amounts of classified information, including material designated as top secret.

-Note: This story has been updated with additional developments Tuesday evening.